 This summary highlights some of the information in this prospectus.
 It is not complete and may not contain all of the information that you may want to consider.
 Some of the statements in this prospectus constitute forward-looking statements, which apply to both us and our consolidated small business investment company, or SBIC, subsidiaries and relate to future events, future performance or financial condition.
 The forward-looking statements involve risks and uncertainties on a consolidated basis and actual results could differ materially from those projected in the forward-looking statements for many reasons, including those factors discussed in "Risk Factors" and elsewhere in this prospectus.
 You should read carefully the more detailed information set forth under "Risk Factors" and the other information included in this prospectus.
-In this prospectus and any accompanying prospectus supplement, if any, except where the context suggests otherwise: the terms "we," "us," "our" and "Company" refer to PennantPark Investment Corporation and its consolidated subsidiaries; "PennantPark Investment" refers to only PennantPark Investment Corporation; "our SBIC Funds" refers collectively to our consolidated subsidiaries, PennantPark SBIC LP, or SBIC LP, and its general partner, PennantPark SBIC GP, LLC, and PennantPark SBIC II LP, or SBIC II, and its general partner, PennantPark SBIC GP II, LLC; "PennantPark Investment Advisers" or "Investment Advisers" refers to PennantPark Investment Advisers, Cereer to PennantPark Investment Administration, LLC; "SBA" refers to the Small Business Administration; "Credit Facility" refers to our multi-currency, senior secured revolving credit facility; "2025 Notes" refers to our 6.25% senior notes due 2025; "1940 Act" refers to the Investment Company and er the Code; and "BDC" refers to a business development company under the 1940 Act.
+In this prospectus and any accompanying prospectus supplement, if any, except where the context suggests otherwise: the terms "we," "us," "our" and "Company" refer to PennantPark Investment Corporation and its consolidated subsidiaries, PennantPark SBIC LP, or SBIC LP, and its general partner, PennantPark SBIC GP, LLC, and PennantPark SBIC II LP, or SBIC II, and its general partner, PennantPark SBIC GP II, LLC; "PennantPark Investment Advisers" or "Investment Advisers" refers to the Small Business Administration; "Credit Facility" refers to our multi-currency, senior secured revolving credit facility; "2025 Notes" refers to the Small Business Administration; "Credit Facility" refers to the Internal Revenue Code of 1986, as amended; "RIC" refers to a regulated investment company under the Code; and "BDC" refers to a business development company under the 1940 Act.